SUBMIT AN ABSTRACT

 On behalf of the Scientific Committee, thank you for submitting your work for presentation.
 Please take a moment to read the following simple guidelines.

-The abstract submission deadline is January 4th, 2019.
+The abstract submission deadline extended until February 22nd, 2019.

 All abstracts must be sent by e-mail to email@example.com by the abstract submission deadline.

 ABSTRACT SUBMISSION GUIDELINES

 - All submissions must be made by e-mail by January 4th, 2019.